-Tate explained that James was able to achieve this magic through the use of the first-person narrator.
-Tate said that the first person is the most difficult form because the writer is locked inside the head of the narrator and can't get out.
-He can't say "meanwhile, back at the ranch" as a transition who has abandoned truth for popularity and social acceptance by his psychiatrists, his family, his employers, and his social acquaintances.
+In Phaedrus's view the narrator is a sellout, a coward, who has abandoned truth for popularity and social acceptance by his psychiatrists, his family, his employers, and his social acquaintances.
 He sees that the narrator doesn't want to be honest anymore, just an accepted member of the community, bowing and accommodating his way through the rest of his years.